 c) Red workers are the backbone of the Red Army upon which everything else is formed.
 At the beginning resist the urge to mass Red worker militia cadres in the big cities to train up; instead spread them all over the map from the Caucasus to Turkestan to Vladivostock to create endless problems for the Whites in eliminating these spawning grounds.
 Make a delayed WH3 control of the Trans-Siberian RR a top priority.
 With the above accomplished start putting some of these new worker militia units with training HQs to be trained up in Petrograd, Moscow, Tsaritsyn, and any other Higher HQ locations you create.
 Later on draft workers directly from factories to form brigades and generate more political units.

 d) Keep a close eye on Red partisans appearing and employ them to wreck the White RR net.
 To this end send all your partisans in Orsk (SE of the Urals) north to cut the two main RRs from Omsk to Ekaterinburg.
 Strong partisan armies appear later on in Siberia and the Far East and are announced in events.
 Spawn units in Red controlled towns across Siberia and send them out to blow WH3 RRs.
-In the West you get a plethora of Red partisans when the Ukraine is vacated by the Central powers; in addition use Makhno's partisans to conduct deep RR interdiction raids.
+In the West you get a plethora of Red partisans when the Ukraine is vacated by the Central powers; in addition use Makhno's partisans and Kuban partisans to conduct deep RR interdiction raids.

 e) Every division (The Whites formed divisions as we recognize them; the new Red Army formed "composite units", but are referred to as divisions hereafter for simplicity's sake) must have a political unit as one element or it will suffer activation penalties and the heightened risk of mass troop desertions.
 Put a motorized KOM Politikom unit (Commissars) in every stack and division as well.
 Use the less numerous but more useful Cheka units in your best divisions as they give a +5 cohesion recovery benefit.
 Draft up your workers to get brigades and these political units as often as you can.

 f) You only have a limited number of good army commanders.
-Tuchachevsky is your ace and you need a strong force under him to ensure he wins and his ratings increase--keep Trotsky's train with this strike force: apart from its other benefits this is your one mobile medical unit to boost unit cohesion.
+Tukachevsky is your ace and you need a strong force under him to ensure he wins and his ratings increase--keep Trotsky's train with this strike force: apart from its other benefits this is your one mobile medical unit to boost unit cohesion.
 Boost up armies under Kamenev, Ghai-Khan, Muriev, Frunze, Budyenny, Rahja, Timoshenko and a few others, especially with your artillery reserves in Moscow and Petrograd when they are released.
 These are your key commanders; play them wisely on critical fronts.
 Most of your other army commanders are seriously deficient (many 2-0-0s, even 1-0-0s) but can be judiciously built up somewhat at least with good defensive battles.

 g) If you defend well, and if your early offensives against WH3 forces go well, you can start going on the offensive with key strike armies.
-Move Tuchachevsy around on his own (with the inimitable powerhouse Trotsky in his train) to take command of strong armies and hit back, hard.
-Strong division commanders under Tuchachevsy will also get stronger and you can make the White right-wing imperialist tools pay for their treasonous proclivities.
+Move Tukachevsky around on his own (with the inimitable powerhouse Trotsky in his train) to take command of strong armies and hit back, hard.
+Strong division commanders under Tukachevsky will also get stronger and you can make the White right-wing imperialist tools pay for their treasonous proclivities.
 If you get a national morale surplus start investing in "red terror" (F7) to bring their so-called "liberated" regions under direct threat.
 It's not a "nice" option but its a game--as well as "c'est la guerre," right?
 Whatever it takes to win, Lenin would pat you on the back for this.